aavn-backyard/range-kata/README.md

 ~This is part of the Kata series~

+> To submit your solution, create a PR to this repo.
+The Kata solution should be a maven project, named  `range-kata-by-${username}`.

 Implement a class `Range` to present a range of elements (having natural order).
 To create a `Range` instance, simply give it a `lowerbound` and a `upperbound`.

 > Note: Do this kata step by step and extend it.